Port forwarding / tunneling

 -L $LOCAL_PORT \

-will be forwarded to port 8000 on the login node.
+will be forwarded to port 8000 on the HPC login node where your application

 See